nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/pie-and-doughnut-charts/pie-and-doughnut.md

 ---
 layout: article
-title: "Pie and donut charts"
+title: "Pie and doughnut charts"
-description: "Guidance for using pie and donut charts at the NHSBSA"
+description: "Guidance for using pie and doughnut charts at the NHSBSA"
 status: REVIEW
 tags: data-viz-home
 order: 90